24 Best Bug Tracking Tools in 2026

 4. Gave up and reported a bug with the Marker.io widget.

-Embed the Marker.io widget on your website or app and enable session replay in settings.
+Embed the Marker.io widget on your website or add the browse extension and enable session replay in settings.
+It’s as simple as that!

 Ready to start collecting bug reports and feedback without leaving your website?
 Try Marker.io free for 15 days